MustafaBerkPolat/who-30to70-analysis/README.md

 this data is compared to the income group categorizing and per-capita GDP of these countries over the same year, available in the World Bank Group website.

 ## Takeaways
+  - This data alone is not necessarily an indicator of a healthy society, as it only covers ages between 30 and 70.
+People who die before 30 are not included, and such deaths having a higher ratio would mean less survivors make it to past 30 to then die and contribute to this statistic.
+  - The existence of guidelines for a particular disease seems to improve survival rates anywhere between 2 to 4 point percent (10 to 25 percent relative to the probabilities)
+  - There is a considerable disparity between death probabilities of countries with guidelines for all 4 diseases versus those with no guidelines whatsoever, but the sample size for countries that only partially have disease guidelines is small, so analyzing by guideline count on a total scale as opposed to per-guideline may not be very reliable.
   - GDP is positively correlated with survival for the most part, as countries with higher GDP tend to have lower death probabilities.
 This is not a very strong correlation for lower GDPs as there are many factors at play, with plenty of outliers.
-  - Death probability from these illnesses has only gone down in time, for all income groups.
-  - The existence of guidelines for a particular disease seems to improve survival rates anywhere between 2 to 4 point percent (10 to 25 percent relative to the probabilities)
-  - There is a considerable disparity between death probabilities of countries with guidelines for all 4 diseases, but the sample size for countries that only partially have disease guidelines is small, so analyzing by guideline count on a total scale as opposed to per-guideline may not be very reliable

 ## Data Used